Home Care Instructions

 Home Care: AFTER COMPLETION OF ROOT CANAL TREATMENT

-Your tooth and surrounding gum tissue may be slightly tender for several days as a result of manipulation during treatment and previous condition of your tooth.
+After your visit, your tooth & surrounding gum tissue may be slightly tender for several days as a result of manipulation during treatment & previous condition of the tooth.
 This tenderness is normal and is no cause for alarm.
-Do not chew food on the affected side until your endodontic therapy is completed and your tooth is covered with a protective restoration provided by your restorative dentist.
-You may continue your regular dental hygiene regimen.
-Discomfort may be alleviated by taking ibuprofen (Advil), aspirin, or acetaminophen (Tylenol) as directed.
-If you were given a post-operative pain medication at your treatment visit, you may use that as directed for discomfort as well.
+Please try avoiding chewing on the involved tooth for the first 48hours.
+Afterwards, the tooth can be sensitive for a couple of weeks while the tissues are healing.
+Do not chew hard food on the affected side until your endodontic therapy is completed & your tooth is covered with a final restoration by your restorative dentist.

 Home Care: AFTER COMPLETION OF SURGICAL TREATMENT